-MS and Wellness
+MS Wellness Toolkit

 Twenty years ago, there were no disease-modifying therapies for MS. Now, there are 14.
 It’s up to each person and their healthcare team to determine which, if any, is right for them.
 To help from a wellness perspective, the MS Society reached out to those living with MS to determine common threads in managing – and thriving – with this disease.
 A few wellness themes emerged: